-The ultimate controlling party is G Hopkins.
+The ultimate controlling party changed during the year from Gary Hopkins to ERM International FZCO.

 This document was delivered using electronic communications and authenticated in accordance with the registrar's rules relating to electronic form, authentication and manner of delivery under section 1072 of the Companies Act 2006.